-This June a motion was put forward to the European Parliament by CDU representative Axel Voss suggesting a digital filter that would prevent any previously copyrighted material from being uploaded.
+This June a motion was put forward to the European Parliament by Christian Democratic Union (CDU) representative Axel Voss suggesting a digital filter that would prevent any previously copyrighted material from being uploaded.
 Critics reacted with concern, partly due to the regulatory chaos that threatened to ensue, while others protested that it was an act of censorship that could potentially damage creativity and freedom of expression on the internet.

 We caught up with Marek Tuszynski, co-founder of Tactical Tech, to discuss how regulations like these affect digital culture.
 Despite Tuszynski being pleased that political mobilization against this suggested filter was in this case successful, he is still disappointed that a draft was put through that he believes showed little expertise and concern for internet users, adding that: “I would rather have a world in which somebody did their homework and the regulators actually did the proper research and tried to understand the environment they tried to regulate.”